-For bearings without an internal oil reservoir (dry sump) and for thrust and counter-bearings, the oil circulation system must be activated to turn the machine shaft.
+For bearings without an internal oil reservoir (dry sump) and for thrust and counterbearings, the oil circulation system must be activated to turn the machine shaft.
+The shaft rotation must always be done in the machine rotation direction.
 The shaft rotation must always be done in the machine rotation direction.